 Memorization gets a bad rap, but the first step to real learning is knowing what you know.
 We teach memory techniques for efficient learning.

 Memory techniques are about much more than simply recalling facts.
 They allow you to organize, access, and connect what you know in a way that capitalizes on your natural memory’s strengths.
 Knowing how to learn is one of the most important tools at any stage of life.
-Mullen Memory teaches memory techniques to aid in efficient learning.
+Mullen Memory teaches how to appropriately apply memory techniques to aid in efficient learning.

 As medical students, we understand the importance of long-term recall in building vital connections for learning.